1ī¸âŖDay 1 - Validate your problem and define your MVP's Scope

 The Miro file provides space for you to do the same.

 Once you've brainstormed the problems you're trying to solve, choose the most important ones to focus on first.
-Remember that you're asking for one to two months of funds to develop your solution.
+Remember that you're asking for up to six months of funds to develop your solution.

 Next, write down a succinct problem statement that encapsulates the essence of what you're solving